therealsphinx/support.balsamiq.com/content/resources/whatarewireframes.md

 * * *

 ## What Are These Documents All About?
-Why do I Need Them?
+Why Do I Need Them?

 The designs you received are called [wireframes](http://konigi.com/node/1819) (sometimes called mockups).